argoproj/argo-events/docs/sensors/triggers/argo-workflow.md

 In addition to the example above, you can leverage other functionalities provided by the Argo CLI such as,

+1. Submit
+1. Submit --from
+1. Resubmit
+1. Resume
+1. Retry
+1. Suspend
+1. Terminate
+1. Stop

+To make use of Argo CLI operations in `argoWorkflow` trigger template,

         argoWorkflow:
           operation: submit  # submit, submit-from, resubmit, resume, retry, suspend, terminate or stop